UB-CSE587/homework_1/README.md

 The example solution is uploaded.

 In evaluating the submitted code, the input directory for `image1`, `image2`, and `linear_regression.csv` is provided in all reasonable relative directories.

-For Task 1.
+## Task 1
 The ground truth of number of outliers is 32.
 As shown in the residual distribution plot below.
 <p align="center">
   <img src="https://raw.githubusercontent.com/UB-CSE587/homework_1/main/residuals_distribution.png" alt="distribution" width="800"/>
 </p>